 Although the idea of eating dirt, soil, or clay seems like something we leave behind as curious children, people around the world have been consuming and applying healing clays for thousands of years, with surprising effects.
 There are a number of different healing clays that are still used extensively today, primarily kaolin and smectite clays.
-Whether you consume there nutrient-rich substances or apply them directly to your skin, it is important to know exactly what you are putting in or on your body.
+Whether you consume their nutrient-rich substances or apply them directly to your skin, it is important to know exactly what you are putting in or on your body.
 These particular types of clays are often volcanic in nature, so they are packed with concentrated minerals and nutrients for the body, making them the equivalent of a nutritional supplement.

-Bentonite, montmorillonite, and Fuller’s earth are some of the most commonly found healing clays in western markets, but in traditional times, the consumption of earth or soil happened across the globe, and is called geophagy.
+Bentonite, montmorillonite, and Fuller’s earth are some of the commonly found healing clays in many markets, but in traditional times, the consumption of earth or soil happened across the globe and is called geophagy.
 You can create a healing clay paste to apply to the skin, like a mud bath, or consume this clay in regulated amounts like any other food or drink.
 Due to the unusual impact this could have on your system, it is important to slowly introduce healing clays to your diet and carefully monitor its effects on your body, as there are certain associated risks.

-Health Benefits of Healing Clay
+Health Benefits of Bentonite Healing Clay

-Skin Health: It’s possible that you have already used healing clay at some point in the past, even if you didn’t realize it.
+It’s possible that you have already used healing clay at some point in the past, even if you didn’t realize it.
 A mud bath is essentially a full-body healing clay treatment, but in more regular or small-scale applications, it can have even more powerful effects.
 If you suffer from some type of skin condition, such as eczema, psoriasis, or frequent breakouts, when you mix healing clay with water to form a paste, it can be placed over the affected area and help to remove or bind with toxins and other unwanted materials on your skin.
 When you remove the clay, you also remove these compounds, which can cause breakouts, inflammation, and poor health of the skin.

 Research has shown that healing clay, particularly the bentonite variety, has the ability to attach to excess hydrogen in the cells, thereby allowing for additional oxygenation if your body is already well-hydrated.
 This can result in additional energy and better-functioning organ systems that are receiving an appropriate amount of oxygen.

 If you tend to have an unhealthy diet, there is a good chance that your stomach is high in acids, and that imbalance can result in a variety of gastrointestinal conditions, such as inflammation, diarrhea, acid reflux disease, and others.
 The alkaloids found in high concentrations in healing clay can balance this acidic presence and significantly reduce pain and discomfort in the stomach.

 One of the main reasons why geophagy was so widely practiced around the world is that these clays have very powerful mineral profiles, containing hundreds of different compounds, many of which are essential for human health.
 If you are nutritionally deficient, such as anemic patients with too little iron, consuming regulated amounts of healing clay can rapidly boost your mineral content, just as a normal mineral supplement.

-Probiotics: Although many people think of bacteria as a negative thing, there are certain beneficial bacteria found in our gut that are called probiotics.
+Although many people think of bacteria as a negative thing, there are certain beneficial bacteria found in our gut that is called probiotics.
 They promote healthy and efficient digestion, but heavy metal toxicity in the gut can eliminate these probiotics.
 Bentonite clay can help expel these heavy metal toxins and provide a healthy environment for this type of beneficial bacteria to return and improve gut health.

 In small concentrated amounts, you can use bentonite clay and other healing clays directly on the gums and teeth to prevent bacterial infections and protect the gums and teeth from these dangerous conditions.
 Again, before oral consumption, always consult a trained medical professional and discuss the options for using healing clay.

 Aside from boosting the immune protection of your gums and teeth, consuming more healing clay can protect your entire body from these sorts of pathogen invasions and harmful foreign agents.
-Healing clay can protect the gut wall, thereby protecting the bloodstream from absorbing harmful materials and localizing dangerous compounds so they can easily expelled from the body.
+Healing clay can protect the gut wall, thereby protecting the bloodstream from absorbing harmful materials and localizing dangerous compounds so they can easily be expelled from the body.